bartacruz/fgatc/README.md

 > YOURCALLSIGN, Taxi to runway 28 and hold short

-  * Also creates AI traffic that can be configured with the Django admin app

 * Django admin app for configuration and administration of airports, aircrafts and AI traffic.